Paul Dosh, Director

 What's the difference between Hispanic Studies and Latin American Studies?

-The Department of Hispanic Studies is a language- and literature-focused disciplinary department located in the Humanities building.
-Most of its courses are taught in Spanish or Portuguese.
+The Department of Hispanic Studies offers courses in literature, culture, society, language and linguistics, all in Spanish or Portuguese.
 By contrast, the Latin American Studies Program (LAS) is an interdisciplinary area studies program.
-LAS classes are conducted in either English or Spanish and are taught by faculty in Anthropology, Economics, Geography, Hispanic Studies, History, Political Science, and Theatre and Dance.
+LAS includes many Hispanic Studies courses, as well as courses in Anthropology, Economics, Geography, History, and Political Science.

 Latin American Studies Chispa Grants provide a chispa—a spark—to help LAS students initiate community projects related to their academic work, to host guest speakers in relation to an LAS senior project, or to present at conferences.